Shail-Shouryya/Data-Extraction-and-Analysis-with-Pandas/Pandas_Projects/README.md

 * Take each of these tasks one at a time.
 Begin your work, answering the basic questions: "How do I import the data?"
 "How do I convert the data into a DataFrame?"
 "How do I build the first table?"
 Don't get intimidated by the number of asks.
 Many of them are repetitive in nature with just a few tweaks.
 Be persistent and creative!

 * Expect these exercises to take time!
 Don't get discouraged if you find yourself spending  hours initially with little progress.
 Force yourself to deal with the discomfort of not knowing and forge ahead.
-Consider these hours an investment in your future!

-* As always, feel encouraged to work in groups and get help from your TAs and Instructor.
-Just remember, true success comes from mastery and _not_ a completed homework assignment.
-So challenge yourself to truly succeed!

 ## Copyright